-WASHINGTON (May 9, 2018)—The AMERICAN Chemistry Council’s (ACC) Plastics Division today announced three ambitious goals that crystalize U.S. plastics resin producers’ commitment to recycle or recover all plastic packaging used in the United States by 2040 and to further enhance plastic pellet stewardship by 2022.
+WASHINGTON (May 9, 2018)—The AMERICAN Chemistry Council’s (ACC) Plastics Division today announced three ambitious goals.
+They crystalize U.S. plastics resin producers’ commitment to recycling.
+In addition, they plan to recover all plastic packaging used in the United States by 2040.
+Moreover, to further enhance plastic pellet stewardship by 2022.

-“We are embracing the drive toward a circular economy for plastics because it helps demonstrate our overarching commitment to sustainable materials management,” said Steve Russell, ACC’s vice president of plastics.
-“In setting these goals our industry is publicly affirming our vision of the future we want for safe, sanitary plastic packaging and our intention to get there quickly.”
+“We are embracing the drive toward a circular economy for plastics.
+It helps demonstrate our overarching commitment to sustainable materials management,” said Steve Russell, ACC’s vice president of plastics.
+“In setting these goals, our industry is publicly affirming our vision of the future we want.
+That’s for safe, sanitary plastic packaging and our intention to get there quickly.”

-To achieve these goals, plastic resin producers plan to focus on six key areas: designing new products for greater efficiency, recycling and reuse; developing new technologies and systems for collecting, sorting, recycling and recovering materials; making it easier for more consumers to participate in recycling and recovery programs; expanding the types of plastics collected and repurposed; aligning products with key end markets; and expanding awareness that used plastics are valuable resources awaiting their next use.
+To achieve these goals, producers plan to focus on six key areas: designing new products for greater efficiency, recycling and reuse; developing new technologies and systems for collecting, sorting, recycling, and recovering materials; making it easier for more consumers to participate in recycling and recovery programs; expanding the types of plastics collected and repurposed; aligning products with key end markets, and expanding awareness that used plastics are valuable resources awaiting their next use.

-“Plastics resin producers are accelerating their commitments by building new coalitions and forging new business models that will help optimize a range of environmental, economic and societal outcomes,” said Wagner.
-“Some of these involve turning used plastics back into their basic building blocks so we can create new plastics.”
+Moreover, “producers are accelerating their commitments by building new coalitions and forging new business models that will help optimize a range of environmental, economic and societal outcomes,” said Wagner.
+“Some of these involve turning used materials back into their basic building blocks so we can create new plastics.”